bautrey37/XMG-Fusion-15-Review/README.md

 3. Error on startup: `Apr 16 14:05:37 pop-os kernel: usb usb2-port1: Cannot enable.
 Maybe the USB cable is bad?`.
 To see messages: `journalctl -f`
   - It seems that my left USB port does not work...
 But the two on the right do work.
 No idea why, I believe ths one used to work.
+  - This port seems to be the USB-A 3.2 Gen 2.

 ## Applications